ShaunSpinelli/mikew-client/README.md

 **Future Improvements**

-- use a state managent system on the client side like Redux
+- use a state management system on the client side like Redux

 - Add payment method

 - Set up recurring appointments

-- Allow other music producers to use service to manage there bookings
+- Allow other music producers to use service to manage their bookings

 - Integrate email notifications

 ### Questionnaire from client

+Q: How would you rate your satisfication with the current version of the site on a scale from 1 to 10?

+Q: What changes would you like to see made to the site?
+A: I would like to see these fields in the contact form and/or booking form:
+>1) Do you have an idea of what style of music you’d like to create?
+>2) Can you play an instrument, if so, please list those instruments.
+>3) Are you looking to record stylised covers?
+>4) Do you have your own lyrics, chord structure or any other musical elements?
+If not just leave blank.

+I also would prefer to travel to clients, not for them to come to me.

+Q: Is there any functionality that you would remove from the site?

+Q: Do you have any feedback on the UX and design of the site?

+Q: Do you have any additional feedback for us?

 ## Project Management tools